mylabpcb/myCPU/pages/en/mycpu/introduction.md

 ### Hardware architecture

-The myCPU physical architecture consists of 3 hardware layers, plus an additional optional layer if a module expansion board is used.
+The myCPU physical architecture consists of 3, vertically stacked, hardware layers, plus an additional optional layer if a module expansion board were used as part of a module.

 1.	**BUS layer** (Main board layer providing power supply)
 2.	**Module layer** (Modules)
-3.  **Module Expansion layer** (Optional layer)
 4.	**Auxiliary layer** (Output display or auxiliary modules)

-The concept behind this hardware architecture is to separate the main BUS lines and power supply from the modules using a base **BUS layer**.
-This allow the buses to be shared among the module boards, through a base chain of BUS module boards.
+The concept behind this hardware architecture is separating BUS lines and power supply from the modules using a base **BUS layer**.
+This allow the buses to be shared among the module boards, through a base chain of BUS module boards composing the **BUS Layer**.
 The logic elements forming the CPU are implemented as separate modules on a **Module layer** and connected to the buses through the BUS layer.
 The output display functionality is also isolated from the modules through an **Auxiliary layer**.
 {: style="text-align: justify"}

 <figure class="center">